Divorce Recovery Group – New eight week session starting!

-What: The Divorce Recovery Group helps bring healing for those who are divorced or who have filed for divorce.
 The divorce process often brings about unexpected and unimaginable heartache, questions, and challenges.
 Divorce Recovery was created to bring hope and healing to those who have experienced the pain and loneliness of a broken marriage.
 Sessions include education, discussion, and prayer.
-Each meeting focuses on a different aspect of the divorce healing process such as grief, stress, anger, blame, guilt, loneliness, forgiveness, and happiness.
+Each meeting focuses on a different aspect of the divorce healing process such as grief, stress, anger, blame, guilt, loneliness, family issues, forgiveness, and happiness.

-When: Our 8-session program meets on consecutive Monday nights starting August 20th (except Labor Day) at Old St. Pat’s Jack Wall Mission Center, room 25A.
+Our 8-session program meets for 8 consecutive weeks at Old St. Pat’s Jack Wall Mission Center, room 25A.
+Dates:

 You Are Not Alone: Divorce Support Group